Sweat equity: how it works and why it matters to startups

 5. Professional advice: Have a lawyer or professional review each agreement so as to avoid any loopholes or oversights in the future—it'll take some time up front but it'll more than pay off down the line!

-Sweat equity made simple with Cake
+Sweat equity is sweeter with Cake

 Offering sweat equity doesn't have to be complicated, especially for busy startup founders who have many other things to take care of.
 Equity management is fast, simple, and easy with Cake.